 A specific practice is an activity that is considered important in achieving the associated specific goal.
 The specific practices describe the activities expected to result in achievement of the specific goals of a process area.
-Every specific practice is associated with a capability level.
 Specific practices are expected model components.